globus/globus-sdk-python/docs/authorization/globus_app/apps.rst

     from globus_sdk import GlobusAppConfig, UserApp
     from globus_sdk.token_storage import SQLiteTokenStorage

-    # this manually created storage will not be automatically closed
+    # this token storage is created by the user and will not be closed automatically
     sql_storage = SQLiteTokenStorage("tokens.sqlite")

     # create an app configured to use this storage